leceacodes/FITJOYY/README.md

 - **Challenge 2: Visuals**
    - We had trouble finding how to create the app aspect of the project, but ultimately decided to use some javascript, whih we had some prior knowledge of.

-Despite these challenges, the project allowed us to apply the course learnings in a practical context, reinforcing our understanding of software development for enhancing happiness.
+Despite these challenges, the project allowed us to apply the course learnings in a practical context.
+For example, we used dictionaries, different methods, and classes for our project, to name a few, reinforcing our understanding of software development for enhancing happiness.

 FitJoy is the result of collaborative efforts to bring happiness to the fitness world.